christophstrasen/LQR/vizualisation/README.md

 ## Core concepts and flow
 1) **Adapter expectations**
    The adapter is the bridge from joins to viz.
 Call `QueryVizAdapter.attach(builder)` on your query builder.
-Always supply `:on` with explicit schema→field maps so we can compute projection domains (what ids live on the grid).
+Always supply `:using` with explicit schema→field maps so we can compute projection domains (what ids live on the grid).
 Primary schemas come from `QueryBuilder:primarySchemas()`; anything else is skipped for `input` events.

 2) **Normalized events (what the renderer consumes)**
    - `source`: “a record arrived.”
 Includes `schema/id`, the `projectionKey` we’ll place on the grid, whether it’s `projectable` (key resolved), and the original `record`.